What is Schengen?

 Make your visa process smooth by applying for a visa correctly and by the rules.
 You must fulfill all the listed requirements to ensure a smooth process, save time and money.

-Visa application is your personal responsibility.
+Your visa application is your personal responsibility.
 You are personally responsible for your visa application file.
-You must have your documents in good order and apply for country you plan to visit or spend most time in.
+You must have your documents in good order and apply for the country you plan to visit or spend the most time in.

-Apply by yourself and get appointment directly with the Embassy/Consulate or the trusted Official External Service Providers in case a Schengen makes use of such a provider as most Schengen States do (See the table below.).
-You have to apply to the Schengen State you plan to visit or spend most time in or their trusted Official External Service Provider.
+Apply by yourself and get and appointment directly with the Embassy/Consulate or the trusted Official External Service Providers in case a Schengen state makes use of such a provider as most Schengen States do (see the table below).
+You have to apply to the Schengen State you plan to visit or spend the most time in.

-Only Embassies/Consulates of countries members of the Schengen Area can process visa applications.
+Only Embassies/Consulates of countries that are members of the Schengen Area can process visa applications.
 The Delegation of the European Union does not receive or process visa applications.

 Please note that Romania and Portugal do not work with any external service provider.
 Every visa applicant should upload their own visa application file on the Romanian official national visa website: https://eviza.mae.ro/ or at the Portuguese Embassy website: https://ancara.embaixadaportugal.mne.gov.pt/tr/

-You do not need a travel agency or any other actor aside for the authorised external service providers listed above.
-Intermediaries/travel agencies are not Official External Service Providers authorised by Schengen States and are not associated in any way with Embassies or Consulates.
+You do not need a travel agency or any other actor aside from the authorised external service providers listed above.
+Intermediaries are not Official External Service Providers authorised by Schengen States, and are not associated in any way with Embassies or Consulates.
 Using their services does not increase your chances of getting a Schengen visa!
 Even if you decide to go through an intermediator, you have to check your file at every step of the process.

 Lodging an appeal against a negative decision might be subject to a fee.
 Reapplication is also possible, but it is important to carefully consider the reasons for the previous denial and take the necessary steps to address the reasons for refusal.